 It costs a lot of money to maintain a VPN network.
 So, how on earth could it be free?
 Well, the provider has to make just enough bucks somehow to keep the service running, right?
 Or, did you think that VPNs and Charity walk hand in hand?
 Let us burst this pink bubble right here, right now.

-Whether it’s a free or a paid VPN service, “it’s all about the money”; sorry, Jessie J, your Price Tag ain’t gonna resonate with the VPN market.
+Whether it’s a free VPN for Windows or a paid one, “it’s all about the money”; sorry, Jessie J, your Price Tag ain’t gonna resonate with the VPN market.

 This is exactly why you should never use a completely free VPN because it will either show you annoying third-party ads (tracking cookie alert!) and videos or sell the personal data it logs about you and your online traffic, not to mention the lower quality of service you may get.